geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 <a id="note03-c"></a>
 § Note (c), page 89, line 136.&emsp;*What knights in tilting or Castilles excel.*

 A tournament usually lasted several days, and the exhibition of each day was different.
 As the tilt and the mêlée answered to the single combat and the battle, so did the Castilles to the assault of a castle.
 The attack was generally made with violence, and was often attended with bloodshed.
-In 1546 the Court of France passed the winter at La Roche Guiоп, and amused itself with tbe construction of Castilles, which were bombarded with snow balls.
+In 1546 the Court of France passed the winter at La Roche Guiоп, and amused itself with the construction of Castilles, which were bombarded with snow balls.
 The weapon may appeal harmless enough, yet these Castuiles cost the life of the Duke D’Enghien.
 See M. de St. Palaye sur l’Ancienne Chevalerie. — Some idea of this martial spoit may perhaps be formed from the attack on the Castle of Beauty, at Camacho’s wedding, described in Don Quixote.&#160;<a href="#ref03-c" rev="footnote" class="footnote-backref">↩</a>

 <a id="note03-d"></a>
 § Note (d), page 89, line 144.&emsp;*The martial pomp, the blaze of gems and gold.*